Shopify/polaris/src/embedded/Modal/README.md

 **Solution:**

-Modals require merchants to take an action before they can continue working in other parts of Shopify.
+Embedded modals require merchants to take an action before they can continue working in other parts of Shopify.
 It helps them maintain focus or stay in the workflow because the changes can’t be automatically saved.

 This component only works within embedded apps.
 Read the [Embedded App SDK (EASDK) getting started guide](https://github.com/Shopify/polaris/blob/master/documentation/Embedded%20apps.md) for more details on how to use the EASDK with Polaris.